madMAx43v3r/mmx-node/docs/pooling_protocol.md

 - `score`: Proof score
 - `plot_id`: Plot ID
 - `challenge`: challenge hash for this height and fork
+- `difficulty`: Partial difficulty used when performing lookup (might be different than current setting)
 - `farmer_key`: Farmer Public Key

 For `proof.__type` == `mmx.ProofOfSpaceNFT` the following additional fields will be present: